Terry Dobson (aikidoka): Discovering aikido

 During a visit to Tokyo, Dobson witnessed a demonstration of what was then the little-known martial art aikido on an American military base in Yokohama.
 He instantly fell in love with the art and six months later entered the Aikikai Hombu Dojo as an uchi-deshi (live-in student), and trained as uchi-deshi until his marriage in 1964.
 He was one of only two non-Japanese to enjoy this privilege during that early era, the other being André Nocquet.
 He continued to train at the Hombu Dojo until Ueshiba's death in 1969.

-Spreading Aikido in the US
+Spreading Aikido in the U.S.

-In 1970 Dobson returned to the US where he gave seminars around the country and with Ken Nisson co-founded Bond Street Dojo in New York City and Vermont Aikido in Burlington, Vermont.
+In 1970 Dobson returned to the U.S., where he gave seminars around the country and with Ken Nisson co-founded Bond Street Dojo in New York City and Vermont Aikido in Burlington, Vermont.
 In 1979 he moved to San Francisco, California and became involved with Robert Bly and his Mythopoetic men's movement, still teaching aikido as a visiting sensei.